Nibble and Dine

 hand holding lemon popsicle with other popsicles on the side and recipe title at the top.

 Lemon popsicles have to be one of the most refreshing summer treats out there!
-And, even though there are only three basic ingredients (fresh lemon, cold water, and sugar), I think this easy lemon popsicle recipe is really special (if I do say so myself!).
+And, even though there are only three basic ingredients (fresh lemon, cold water, and sugar), I think this easy lemon popsicle recipe is really the best (if I do say so myself!).

 Jump to: